svanhesteren/tdd-homework/README.md

 Please submit your homework by Sunday at 20:00.
 You can send mail to the `teachers` mailbox on `codaisseur.com`

-Monday in the afternoon you will be evaluated by your teacher(s).
-No need to book a slot, we will call you in.
+Tuesday you will be evaluated by your teacher(s).

 Good luck (and have fun)!